PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

 It is essential that a control group be identified with each study.
 If there is no experimental manipulation, there is only one treatment.
-In this case, the treatment should be named ’observational’ and listed as control.
+In this case, the treatment should be named 'observational' and listed as control.

 To determine the control when it is not explicitly stated, first